 This is accomplished by the integration of standardized observation networks in multiple domains (atmosphere, terrestrial ecosystems, and oceans) and their connections between the carbon balance of pristine and perturbed ecosystems.
 ICOS Sweden contributes to this goal of a continental scale understanding with measurements within each of these domains across the unique latitudinal gradient that characterizes Swedish environments.

 Deeper understanding of the driving forces of climate change requires full quantification of the greenhouse gas sinks and sources and their development.
 The mission of ICOS is to make accurate measurements of greenhouse gas fluxes and concentrations in order to allow estimation of source/sink distributions at different spatial and temporal scales, which will be of key importance to verify the effectiveness of mitigation activities.

-Cooperation partners besides Lund University are Gothenburg University, Stockholm University, Uppsala University, the Swedish Polar Research Secretariat and the Swedish University of Agricultural Sciences.
-Equipment and running costs are jointly funded by the Swedish Research Council and the organisations.
+Cooperation partners besides Lund University are Gothenburg University, Uppsala University, the Swedish Polar Research Secretariat, the Swedish University of Agricultural Sciences, and SMHI.
+Equipment and running costs are jointly funded by the Swedish Research Council and the partner organisations.

 ICOS Sweden invites research groups to use the infrastructure for performing own measurements at the sites.